precisepangolin/stickynotesWPF/README.md

-# sticky notes?
+# Notes

-WIP
 It was supposed to be a remake of Windows Sticky Notes in WPF, but I changed my mind and now it's probably going to be a custom notes app.
-Maybe.

 ## Features